Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

 to remove them with the corresponding "removeListener" function.

-.. java:function:: public class IPConnection.EnumerateListener()
+.. java:function:: class IPConnection::EnumerateListener()

  This listener can be added with the ``addEnumerateListener()`` function.
  An added listener can be removed with the ``removeEnumerateListener()`` function.

- .. java:function:: public void enumerate(String uid, String connectedUid, char position, short[] hardwareVersion, short[] firmwareVersion, int deviceIdentifier, short enumerationType)
+ .. java:function:: void enumerate(String uid, String connectedUid, char position, short[] hardwareVersion, short[] firmwareVersion, int deviceIdentifier, short enumerationType)
   :noindex:

   The listener receives seven parameters: